srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/logging.md

 1. To a file with log rotation policy in the structured JSON format when the application is running in production mode.
 2. To `stdout` with the `console` format when the application is running in debug mode.
+3. To syslog facility

-With this setup we show two modes of logging that can be used in the NDK applications.
+With this setup we show the three modes of logging that can be used by the NDK applications.

-/// note | Syslog
-Syslog-based logging examples will follow soon.
-///

 ### Stdout log